MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/storage/synchronized-access-within-unsynchronized-miniport-driver-routines.md

 ---
-title: Synchronized Access within Miniport Driver Routines
+title: Synchronized Access Within Miniport Driver Routines
 description: Even when a miniport driver executes in full-duplex mode or has unsynchronized processing of SRBs, it might still require synchronized access. ms.date: 04/20/2017
 ---